THE DEEP CHECK

 “We were carried away by the (correlation of) the ice cores of Antarctica.”
 The quotes are from the Toronto Globe and Mail, Nelles interview, July 11, 2014.

-The carbon dioxide and temperature lines move together in this graph of the ice cores as they should in this highly compressed time line where 800 years is a hair’s width.
-The Correlation Fallacy says that at best, their movement can only suggest a relationship.
 Carbon dioxide spiked above 280 ppm four time between 400,000 and 100,000 years age, each spike lasting thousands of years - without any human generated greenhouse gases.

-This expanded snippet of An Inconvenient Truth‘s graph from 500,000 years ago shows: 1) an example of carbon dioxide rising proportionally more than temperature for about 35,000 years on the left, and 2) temperature rising on the right while carbon dioxide is falling for about 13,000 years.
+Temperature rising on the right while carbon dioxide is falling for about 13,000 years.
 These data inconsistencies say there must be more than one more major factor influencing climate change.

 Dr. Patrick Moore (a Greenpeace Co-founder) Should We Celebrate Carbon Dioxide